-As an integral part of its mission, CRECE has adopted two rural communities in El Salvador.
-CRECE members visit these communities once a year to stay a few days and hand over donated clothes, shoes, medicines, and school and sports supplies.
+As an essential part of its mission, CRECE has adopted two rural communities in El Salvador.
+CRECE members visit these communities once a year for a few days and hand over donated clothes, shoes, medicines, and school and sports supplies.
 Approximately 1500 inhabitants benefit from this project.

-Bringing Hope would like to invite you to participate in our delegation to visit some rural communities in El Salvador from July 25- August 8 of 2016.
-Crece’s mission will be taking hope, happiness, and solidarity to our sister communities.
-We are committed to working to social justice and in solidarity with the Central American people.
-We raise support for communities in El Salvador and in the United States, focusing on the neediest people.
+Bringing Hope would like to invite you to participate in our delegation to visit some rural communities in El Salvador from July 21- August 4 of 2018.
+CRECE’s mission will be taking hope, happiness, and solidarity to our sister communities.
+We are committed in working for social justice and in solidarity with the Central American people.
+We raise support for communities in El Salvador and in the United States, focusing on the people most in need.
 We are committed to the integrity that we have maintained in our work both here and abroad.

-Our purpose will be to take donations such as: medicine, school materials, sporting materials, clothes, and shoes.
-Some days we will be staying in the cultural exchange communities and learn about the situations these communities live in.
-We will participate in meetings with youth that have received educational scholarships and with various members of the community.
+Our purpose is to take donations such as: medicine, school materials, sporting materials, clothes, and shoes.
+Some days we will stay in the cultural exchange communities and learn about the situations these communities live in.
+We will participate in meetings with the youth that has received educational scholarships as well as with various members of the community.
 We will develop social and cultural events.
 We will buy piñatas for the children and participate in the student march that commemorates the Anniversary of the Massacre on July 30th of 1979.
 We will have meetings with some deputies of the FMLN from the Legislative Assembly to learn about the realities our people live in currently.
-We will visit the historical places of the Civil War and also we will leave time to visit recreational places.
+We will also visit the historical places of the Civil War and will leave time aside to visit recreational places.

 During this visit we will also support the Store Project in Suchitoto.
 This support goes to assist and to implement the community economic development.

-Aside from helping and sharing with the rural communities, with the poorest people, it will be learning and motivational experience, leaving us with an opportunity to form links of friendship and solidarity..
-We consider that this is a perfect moment to realize brotherhood projects with schools and other communities.
+Aside from helping and sharing with the rural communities with the most impoverished people, it will be a learning and motivational experience, leaving us with the opportunity to form links to friendship and solidarity.
+We consider that this is the perfect moment to realize brotherhood projects with schools and other communities.

-Consider this an invitation to any person wishing to accompany us on this trip devoted to solidarity towards our humanitarian projects.
+Consider this an invitation to anyone wishing to accompany us on this trip devoted to solidarity towards our humanitarian projects.

-If you are interested in being part of our delegation you should notify us as soon as possible, You should make your flight reservation – a direct flight to the airport of El Salvador on July 25th to arriving at 8:00am – Your return flight is on August 8th..
+If you are interested in being part of our delegation you should notify us as soon as possible.
+You should make your flight reservation – a direct flight to the airport of El Salvador on July 21st to arrive at 8:00am – Your return flight is on August 4th.